river-now/river/README.md

 ## What is River?

-River is a lot like NextJS or Remix, but it uses Go on the backend, with your choice of **_React_**, **_Solid_**, or **_Preact_** on the frontend.
+River is a lot like Next.js or Remix, but it uses Go on the backend, with your choice of **_React_**, **_Solid_**, or **_Preact_** on the frontend.

 It has **_nested routing_**, **_type-safe server actions_**,